 Under Macri, currency controls were removed, and this was the major factor that contributed to Argentina’s upgrade from MSCI.
 Index providers consider a range of factors when determining their definition of an emerging market.
 In addition to size and liquidity requirements, significant emphasis is also placed on market access.

 Macri took measures to reduce a bloated public sector and to cut the fiscal deficit.
 As part of the austerity drive, government subsidies were lowered in sectors such as energy and transportation, and both tax and pension reforms were passed.
 However, partly due to his coalition’s lack of a majority in congress, Macri pursued a slower pace to economic adjustment, referred to by many as Gradualismo, funded by external finance.

 The reform process worked well over the first few years of the administration, but high inflation persisted, stuck at above 20% per annum.
-In 2018, a rising US dollar as the Federal Reserve increased US interest rates, deterioration in the external and fiscal accounts, and a fall in agricultural exports due to drought, triggered a currency crisis and the economy fell into recession.
+In 2018, the country suffered a fresh currency crisis and the economy fell into recession.
+This was due to a rising US dollar, as the Federal Reserve increased US interest rates, deterioration in the external and fiscal accounts, and a fall in agricultural exports due to drought.

 With the peso depreciating sharply, the central bank hiked interest rates to over 60% and the government was forced to agree a $56 billion loan programme with the International Monetary Fund (IMF), the largest ever made by the institution.

 The crisis resulted in some curtailment to policy improvement, and export tariffs were temporarily reintroduced until then end of 2020.
 Meanwhile the prices of a series of staple goods were frozen, in an effort to limit inflation and support consumers ahead of elections.